 Working with Older People

-Make a Move follows strict COVID-19 rules; allowing our attendees the opportunity to enjoy themselves safely whilst meeting up with others.
-Now more than ever, it is so essential to support our mental health and wellbeing, resisting the loneliness that COVID-19 can bring.
+Now more than ever, it is essential to support our mental health and wellbeing, resisting the loneliness that Coronavirus can bring.

-Download our flyer below for full details of our Movement & Music sessions:
+Our flyer is available for download and provides full details of our NEW Movement & Music Online sessions: –

 Music and movement hold deep and lifelong associations and connections for people, and older people can maintain, and even improve, their physical wellbeing and social engagement by participating in our music and movement sessions.

 For older adults and people with dementia,